joemulick/Saint-Paschal-Baylon-Church/README.md

 Required:

- node.js v6.0.0+ (type "$ node --version" in your bash terminal to see if node is installed and to check the version)
+ node.js || v6.0.0+ type "$ node --version" in your bash terminal to see if node is installed and to check the version mongodb || If you dont already have mongo db installed on your local machine you will need to install it as this appplication uses it: https://docs.mongodb.com/manual/installation/

 In node Terminal: